Axolotl Care

 Water Change

 Weekly perform a water change to vacuum dirt off the floor and remove 25% of the water.
 For a 20 gallon tank, vacuum to fill one 5 gallon bucket.
 For a 40 gallon tank, vacuum to fill two 5 gallon buckets.
 Replace the water by adding 1 thread (1/4 teaspoon) of water conditioner and tap water to a 5 gallon bucket.
-We recommend Seachem Prime or Fritz Complete water conditioners
+We recommend Seachem Prime or Fritz Complete water conditioners.
+Water changes are very important.
+It is the single most effective way to prevent illness.
+Once an axolotl becomes very ill, it can difficult for them to recover.
+Prevention is the best treatment.

 Filter